Bitcoin fee intelligence for AI agents

 No other Bitcoin API has this

 Satoshi API and bitcoin-mcp provide this out of the box.
-One pip install for the API, one for the MCP server, and the AI agent has structured tool-call access to 75+ Bitcoin endpoints with typed responses, error handling, and rate limiting already built in.
+One pip install for the API, one for the MCP server, and your agent gets structured tool-call access to live Bitcoin fee and mempool workflows without custom plumbing.

 CapabilitySatoshi APIOther Bitcoin APIs